MatCaroulle/image_analysis_arabidopsis/README.md

 ![Plant Rosette](Logo_PL.png)

 Welcome to the PhenoLeaf Segmentation project!
-This repository contains Python and Bash code as well as Bash scripts to perform image segmentation and automatically measure the radius of a plant's rosette.
+This repository contains Python and Jupyter Notebook as well as Bash scripts to perform image segmentation and automatically measure the radius of a plant's rosette.

 ## Features